tzoofedotio/Spotify-Discord/README.md

 ![img](https://apple.isgay.lol/R9mYIgq.png)

-## You need those in order for this to work
+## You need these in order for this to work
 >Git and NodeJS

 ## How to install?
-There are 2 ways of doing this;
+There are two ways of doing this:

 ### Downloading the zip